tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

     │   ├── swagger-ui.js
     │   ├── swagger-ui.js.map
     │   ├── swagger30.yml
-    │   └── openapi_weather.yml
+    │   └── openapi_openweathermap.yml
     ```

 8. Upload the folder to a web server and go to the folder path.
 For example, if you called your directory **dist** (leaving it unchanged), you would go to **http://myserver.com/dist**.
 (You can change the "dist" folder name to whatever you want.)

 You can also view the file locally in your browser.
-It's also common to run a local web server to view the Swagger UI site.
-To run a local web server on your computer, you can use a [simple Python http server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) or a more robust local server such as [XAMPP](https://www.apachefriends.org/index.html).

-{: .tip}
-Swagger UI provides a number of [parameters](https://swagger.io/docs/swagger-tools/#parameters-37) you can use to customize the display.
-For example, you can set whether each endpoint is expanded or collapsed, how tags and operations are sorted, whether to show request headers in the response, and more.

 ## Challenges with Swagger UI

 As you explore Swagger UI, you may notice a few limitations with the approach:

 * There's not much room to describe in detail the workings of the endpoint in Swagger.
 If you have several paragraphs of details and gotchas about a parameter, it's best to link out from the description to another page in your docs.
-The OpenAPI spec provides a way to link to external documentation in both the [paths object](pubapis_openapi_step4_paths_object.html) and the [info object](pubapis_openapi_step2_info_object.html).
+The OpenAPI spec provides a way to link to external documentation in both the [paths object](pubapis_openapi_step4_paths_object.html), the [info object](pubapis_openapi_step2_info_object.html), and the [externalDocs object](pubapis_openapi_step8_externaldocs_object.html)
 * The Swagger UI looks mostly the same for each output.
-You can modify the source files and regenerate the output, but doing so requires more advanced coding skills.
+You can [customize Swagger UI](https://swagger.io/docs/swagger-tools/#customization-36) with your own branding, but it will some deeper UX skills.
 * The Swagger UI might be a separate site from your other documentation.
 This means in your regular docs, you'll probably need to link to Swagger as the reference for your endpoints.
 You don't want to duplicate your parameter descriptions and other details in two different sites.
 See [Integrating Swagger UI with the rest of your docs](pubapis_combine_swagger_and_guide.html) for more details on workarounds.
-You can [customize Swagger UI](https://swagger.io/docs/swagger-tools/#customization-36) with your own branding, but it will some deeper UX skills.

-## Auto-generating the Swagger file from code annotations

-Instead of coding the Swagger file by hand, you can also auto-generate it from annotations in your programming code.
-There are many Swagger libraries for integrating with different code bases.
-These Swagger libraries then parse the annotations that developers add and generate the same Swagger file that you produced manually using the earlier steps.

-By integrating Swagger into the code, you allow developers to easily write documentation, make sure new features are always documented, and keep the documentation more current.
-Here's a [tutorial on annotating code with Swagger for Scalatra](http://www.infoq.com/articles/swagger-scalatra).
-The annotation methods for Swagger doc blocks vary based on the programming language.

-For other tools and libraries, see [Swagger services and tools](http://swagger.io/open-source-integrations/) and [Open Source Integrations](https://swagger.io/open-source-integrations/).

-## Sorting out the various Swagger tools

-As I explained earlier, [Swagger](https://swagger.io/) refers to the various API tools built around the [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification).
-Here's a quick summary of what Swagger tools are available:

-* **[Swagger editor](http://editor.swagger.io/#/)**: The Swagger Editor is an online editor that validates your OpenAPI document against the rules of the OpenApI spec.
-You'll need to be familiar with OpenAPI specification to be successful here.
-The Swagger editor will flag errors and give you formatting tips.
-See my [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html) for a step-by-step walkthrough.
-* **[Swagger-UI](https://github.com/swagger-api/swagger-ui)**: The Swagger UI is an HTML/CSS/JS framework that parses an OpenAPI specification document and generates an interactive documentation website.
-This is the tool that transforms your spec into the [Petstore-like site](http://petstore.swagger.io/).
-* **[Swagger-codegen](https://github.com/swagger-api/swagger-codegen)**: This tool generates client SDK code for a lot of different platforms (such as Java, JavaScript, Scala, Python, PHP, Ruby, Scala, and more).
-The client SDK code helps developers integrate your API on a specific platform and provides for more robust implementations that might include more scaling, threading, and other necessary code.
-In general, SDKs are toolkits for implementing the requests made with an API.
-Swagger Codegen generates the client SDKs in nearly every programming language.
-* **[Swaggerhub](https://app.swaggerhub.com/)**: The commercial version of the open-source Swagger UI project.

-For more tools, see [Swagger Tools](https://swagger.io/tools/).